Affecting The Effects

 How does a rainforest survive the pace of human encroachment?
 Is a rainforest even worth saving when land resources are rapidly vanishing?
 Difficult questions to answer in a time where difficult choices need to be made.
 In the war between humans and nature, progress can only be measured from battle to battle.
 My new artistic series is an attempt to highlight the combined effects of these battles with the long term hope of affecting positively the final outcomes.
 I also attempted to portray a different way to showcase the beauty, the inside/out view of the DNA soul if you will, of the Daintree and the way I emotionally reacted to it, rather than presenting a straight photograph.

 Much has already been written about the ways in which humans are affecting changes within the rainforest biospheres.
 But in spite of all these words, the damaged effects persist and continue to spread.
-In spite of all the horrific images presented in the media, affecting human hearts to change this attitude of careless encroachment remains a painstakingly slow process.
-Personally experiencing the glory and the tragedy of the rainforest is not always an option most people.
+Regardless of the frequent horrific images presented in the media, affecting human hearts to change this attitude of careless encroachment remains a painstakingly slow process.
+Personally experiencing the glory and the tragedy of the rainforest is not always an option for most people.
 When it is however, the experience can be cathartic, as it was for me.

 In 2010, my wife and I visited the Daintree rainforest in tropical Queensland, Australia.
-The Daintree is the oldest on the planet and is estimated at 135 million years.
+The Daintree is the oldest on the planet and is estimated at 135 million years with a size totalling over 1200 square kilometres.
 It is home to 30% of Australia’s frog, marsupial, and reptile species; 65% of Australia’s bat and butterfly species; and 20% of the bird species, as well as thousands of known species of plants.
 I also learned that rainforests may still hold vital secrets for humankind, especially, for example, in terms of potential medical cures for AIDS and the yet undiscovered viruses of the future.
 There is scientific proof that cures do come from rainforests.
 One-fourth of drugs available today have products that came from rainforests.
 Sadly, we still continue to pillage these trees and land in the name of human development.

 I was inspired to learn about the mission of a non-profit organization called Rainforest Rescue.
 The purpose of this organization is to promote and protect the world’s rainforests.
 One of their projects is called the Daintree Buy Back and Protect Forever, which purchases local properties from private landholders of high conservation value surrounded by World Heritage rainforests.
 This land is then added back to the protected tracts of land in Australia that are part of the World Heritage locations.
 These acquisitions in the Daintree contribute to long term plans for the creation of protective corridors for the endangered Cassowary.
 This ostrich-like bird is a vital contributor to the proliferation of plant life within the rainforest.
 The mission of Rainforest Rescue is a perfect example of how our efforts can affect or change the negative effects of our human devastation.